benstackdev/faq/README.md

 ### What is your educational background?

 I have a BASc in Computer Science (class of '25) and a BSc in Biology (class of '23).
-I don't use my biology degree much anymore but I'd love to incorporate it into the work that I do someday.
+I don't use my biology degree much any more but I'd love to incorporate it into the work that I do someday.

 ### How long have you been coding for?